kpaxlive/Inception/README.md

 - A volume that contains your WordPress database.
 - A second volume that contains your WordPress website files.
 - A docker-network that establishes the connection between your containers.
-- In the WordPress database, there must be two users, one of them being the ad-ministrator.
-The administrator’s username can’t contain admin/Admin or admin-istrator/Administrator (e.g., admin, administrator, Administrator, admin-123, andso forth).
+- In the WordPress database, there must be two users, one of them being the administrator.
 ***
 ### Diagram of the expected result
 ![Diagram of the expected result](/structure/docker.png)